mbivert/acme-tools/README.md

     DESCRIPTION
-    	Rm removes buffers pointed by [-a|id|pattern], forwarded to Getids, thus defaulting to $winid (current window), and related files from filesystems.
+    	Rm removes buffers pointed by [-a|id|pattern], forwarded to Getids, thus defaulting to $winid (current window), and related files/directories from filesystems.

 ## Run